In part one of becoming a better Smartphone Photographer, you have learned all about composition rules, exposure triangle, and using manual settings.

 You can use HDR photography, for example, when you are shooting vast landscapes with a lot of contrast between the earth and the sky.
 Or when you are taking portraits in harsh sunlight.
 It will prevent dark shadows on people’s faces.
 Even in low-light situations, it might be a solution.
 Just remember to turn off the flash while using HDR.

 If you can’t find the HDR setting on your phone and a third-party app does not work, you can try manually creating HDR images.
 You will have to shoot a scene from a tripod three times with normal exposure, overexposure, and underexposure.
-You can combine these images later to one well-exposed photograph.
+You can combine these images later into one well-exposed photograph.

 What is the difference between HDR and Auto-HDR?